Tireon003/instant-messaging-app/README.md

-# instant-messaging-service
+# instant-messaging-app

-A simple service for real-time messaging.
+It's a completed full stack application for real-time messaging.
+The app provides users an opportunity to create profiles, create chats with others, exchange messages, see recipient's network status, see message's status.

 ### Functionality:
 1. Authentication and authorization based on OAuth2 with JWT session tokens